top of page

 Laparoscopic Paraesophageal/Hiatal Repair

 The hiatus is a normal opening in the diaphragm which allows important structures such as the esophagus and the aorta to pass between the chest cavity and the abdomen.
 The diaphragm is a muscular wall that separates these two cavities.
-When the muscles surrounding the hiatus get overly stretched, structures like the stomach are able to abnormally herniate through the hiatal opening.
+When the muscles surrounding the hiatus get overly stretched, structures like the stomach are able to move through the hiatal opening.
 A paraesophageal hernia is when part of the stomach comes along side of the esophagus and squeezes through the hiatal hernia up in to the chest.
 These types of hernias can be dangerous because the part of the stomach stuck in the hernia may be cut off from its normal blood supply leading to injury.
 Symptoms include: chest pain, epigastric pain, cardiac arrhythmia, shortness of breath, difficulty swallowing and ulcer formation.
 This condition will need to be corrected by dissecting the stomach out of the chest and positioning it back into the normal abdominal cavity.
 The muscles of the hiatus will need to be sewed back together and sometimes patched with a biological mesh.
 This procedure can be done through five small incisions using small instruments and a camera.

 Laparoscopic Nissen Fundoplication/Hiatal Hernia Repair

-A laparoscopic nissen fundoplication is a minimal invasive technique used to treat debilitating gastroesophageal reflux disease, or GERD.
+A laparoscopic Nissen fundoplication is a minimal invasive technique used to treat debilitating gastroesophageal reflux disease, or GERD.
 GERD may develop when part of the stomach slides through a hiatal hernia up into the chest and allows for stomach acid to reflux more readily into the esophagus.
 This acid can be very corrosive to the esophagus and cause mucosal injury and pain.
-A nissen fundoplication repairs the hiatal hernia and wraps part of the stomach around the esophagus in order to create a greater pressure zone at the gastroesophageal junction and prevent acid from refluxing back up.
+A Nissen fundoplication repairs the hiatal hernia and wraps part of the stomach around the esophagus in order to create a greater pressure zone at the gastroesophageal junction and prevent acid from refluxing back up.

 The appendix is a small, tube-shaped pouch coming off of the colon and is located in the right lower side of your abdomen.
 The appendix can get obstructed causing an emergency inflammatory condition known as appendicitis.
 A laparoscopic appendectomy uses three small incisions for two working ports and a camera in order to remove the appendix before it ruptures.

 Laparoscopic cholecystectomy is the surgical removal of the gallbladder through four small incisions.
-Cholecystectomy is a common treatment of symptomatic gallstones and other gallbladder conditions.
+Removal of the gallbladder is a common treatment of symptomatic gallstones and other gallbladder conditions.
 An intraoperative cholangiogram is a procedure where a small catheter is placed into the cystic duct and dye is injected in order to display the entire ductal anatomy coming from the gallbladder and the liver.
 The procedure is useful for preventing ductal injury and to determine if any gallstones have dropped out of the gallbladder and remain lodged in the ductal system which may cause future obstruction.

 The adrenal glands are two small organs, one located above each kidney.
 These glands secrete hormones that regulate many bodily functions, including the immune system, metabolism, blood sugar levels and blood pressure control.
-Sometimes the adrenal gland needs to be resected due to functional benign tumors and/or cancer.
+Sometimes the adrenal gland needs to be removed due to functional benign tumors and/or cancer.
 Laparoscopic adrenalectomy is a minimal invasive technique requiring just three small incisions to remove the gland.

 bottom of page